Rich8719/ccyt/README.md

 * cors (to allow cross origin)
 * express pino logger (for better server logging)

+### scrapeCaptions.js
+Scrapes the subtitles of a youtube clip

 ### API
-API is actually a webscrapper that get's the subtitles of a youtube clip
+Gets syllables from wordsapi